 However, I have always conducted my interviews with the one and only mindset: be inspiring.
 I aim for candidates who want to work with me because of the way I see things.
 I want them to leave the interview feeling that they would love it here.
 Then, I make up my mind as to if I can and want to give them the opportunity to grow within my business.

-Conclusion: Good Salon Team Morale Starts With You
+Final Thoughts: Good Salon Team Morale Starts With You

 All in all, yes, you will train people who will leave you.
 Yes, you will employ individuals who are not right for the team.
 And yes, you will have existing employees who aren’t happy or motivated.